warshmellow/warshmellow-search-engine-talk/search_engine_talk.md

     doc4 = "cat"

 Let's abuse notation and we find that `sim(doc1, doc2) = 1` because the words are the same, and that `sim(doc3, doc4) = 0` because they share no words.

+#### Exercise
+Implement cosine similarity on your favorite vectorization.

 ## The Basic Search Engine
 ### The document model